samoca95/NACA4412_AoA5deg_DB_Interpolation/02_DB_Interpolation/README.md

 # Nek5000_Interpolation

 > [!IMPORTANT]
 > The interpolated fields are in the absolute XY frame of reference to give more freedom to the end user.
 The x and y components of the vectors should be projected based on the surface angle of the profile if you want to use a wall-tangent and wall-normal reference frame.
-A routine for that is found in `./3_convert_to_hdf5/B_read_int_data.py`.
+You can project them if desired using the appropriate flag inside `./3_convert_to_hdf5/B_read_int_data.py`.

 Folder structure: